Cloud spend is growing by an average of 35% YoY

 In fact, 19% of finance leaders cited the difficulty to accurately forecast spend as one of their top cloud-related challenges.

-Fortunately, a cloud cost optimization platform can help tackle this challenge, by not only giving you historical context on your usage, but also by providing year-over-year growth projections, enabling you to prepare budgets and cash flow models with greater predictability.
+Fortunately, a cloud cost optimization platform can help tackle this challenge, by not only giving you historical context on your usage, but also by providing year-on-year growth projections, enabling you to prepare budgets and cash flow models with greater predictability.

-Cloud spotlight: AWS
+Cloud Spotlight: AWS